 Rarely were the tinsmiths who created these pieces viewed as artists.
-It is nice to see such handcrafted pieces recognized for what they are...true pieces of art and representing an era long past when tin was used as a decoration for people's homes and other places such as now hanging in the Cristo Rey Church.
+It is nice to see such handcrafted pieces recognized for what they are, true pieces of art.
+They represent an era long past when tin was used as a decoration for people's homes and other places such as these now hanging in the Cristo Rey Church.

 Loretto Chapel Santa Fe, New Mexico

-Unlike the very simple and plainer adobe construction of the Cristo Rey Church in Santa Fe, the Loretto Chapel was built in the Gothic Revival style with pointed arches and the use of flying buttresses which are needed supports to keep tall buildings like this intact.
+Unlike the very simple and more plain adobe construction of the Cristo Rey Church in Santa Fe, the Loretto Chapel was built in the Gothic Revival style.
+It has pointed arches and the use of flying buttresses which are needed supports to keep tall buildings like this intact.

 It was constructed in the years 1873 to 1878 and was entrusted to the Sisters of Loretto on the Old Santa Fe Trail to manage.